Wondering which brand of chalk paint to use on your furniture? Read my chalk paint brand review for pros and cons of each!

 There are tons of different brands of chalk paint available these days so how do you know which one is best?

-I’ve tried several brands so keep reading for pros and cons and to find out my favorites and the ones I’ll never use again!
+I’ve tried several brands so keep reading for my chalk paint brand review pros and cons and to find out my favorites PLUS the ones I’ll never use again!

 Country Chic Paint

-Country Chic Paint is the most recent chalk paint I’ve used.
-It’s an all-in-one chalk-style paint and currently the #1 selling chalk paint on Amazon.
+Country Chic Paint is an all-in-one chalk-style paint and currently the #1 selling chalk paint on Amazon.

 It’s run by the husband and wife team, Jan and Rosanne, and when they reached out to ask if I would be willing to try their line the answer was an emphatic yes!
 I love that it’s a family affair and supporting small businesses is so important!

-They offer a beautiful variety of colors and I chose a few different ones to try out.
-It was perfect timing because Eric just built a new entryway table for me and I planned on painting the base of it with chalk paint.
+They offer a beautiful variety of colors (see all the options here) and I chose a few different ones to try out.
+It was perfect timing because my husband just built a new entryway table for me and I planned on painting the base of it with chalk paint.

 I landed on the color Lazy Linen, a really light gray, for the table.